-The Company will elect to be regulated as a BDC.
-It meets the definitional requirements of Section 2(a)(48) of the 1940 Act and will file a registration statement on Form 8-A, registering its common stock under Section 12(b) of the Exchange Act.
+The Company has elected to be regulated as a BDC.
+It meets the definitional requirements of Section 2(a)(48) of the 1940 Act and has filed a registration statement on Form 8-A, registering its common stock under Section 12(b) of the Exchange Act.